 The Pfarrkirche can be reached either from the parking lot in the tunnel or from the lower reaches of the town.
 Both routes have steep inclines and numerous staircases.

-For drivers, Hallstatt is any easy day trip from Salzburg.
-Public transportation to Hallstatt is also possible by either train or bus.
+For drivers, Hallstatt is an easy day trip from Salzburg.
+Public transportation to Hallstatt is also possible by either train or bus with frequent connections from Salzburg or Vienna.
+Bus tours are also popular from Salzburg but the frequency depends on the season.
 The closest airport to Hallstatt is Salzburg’s Mozart Airport (SZG) with a large number of cheap flights from many European destinations.
-(A121130)